gymrek-lab/TRTools/README.rst

 Contributing
 ------------

-If you would like to contribute a fix or new tool to TRTools, follow these guidelines:
+We appreciate contributions to TRTools.
+If you would like to contribute a fix or new feature, follow these guidelines:

+* Consider `discussing <https://github.com/gymreklab/TRTools/issues>`_ your solution with us first so we can provide help or feedback if necessary.
 * Fork the repository.
+* Install it into a clean environment
+* Additionally, install `pytest` in your environment.
 * Make your changes.
 * Ensure all functions, modules, classes etc. conform to Numpy docstring standards (https://numpydoc.readthedocs.io/en/latest/format.html).
 * Add tests (see :code:`tests/` folder to find the appropriate location for new tests) to test any new functionality.
 To make sure pytest knows about them, you may need to edit :code:`pytest.ini`.